cits3007/cits3007.github.io/assets/labs/lab09-solutions.md

 Take a look at the Makefile.
 The `CFLAGS` variable specifies what arguments to supply to the compiler, and `CC` specifies what compiler to use.
 You can alter these in the Makefile itself, or from the command line as we did just now.
-By default, the Makfile compiles your project with no optimization, and no sanitizers.
+By default, the Makefile compiles your project with no optimization, and no sanitizers.
 When testing your project, you'll need to compile your code with a *range* of optimizations and sanitizers (as well as making use of the static analysers we have looked at).